Click here to access a written transcript of this episode.

 Today I’m sharing with you an interview I did with the amazing Ashley M. Seruya.
-Ashley is a virtual assistant, social work intern, and content creator specializing in Health at Every Size, eating disorder recovery, and weight stigma.
-She and I talked about all things Health At Every Size, weight stigma and thin privilege, healthism, and more.
-This conversation will likely challenge you, and that’s a good thing!
+Ashley is a virtual assistant, social work intern, and content creator specializing in Health at Every Size©, eating disorder recovery, and weight stigma.

-As Health At Every Size (HAES) is becoming a more popular concept and moving into the mainstream, myths and misconceptions around it have inevitably developed.
+As Health At Every Size© (HAES©) is becoming a more popular concept and moving into the mainstream, myths and misconceptions around it have inevitably developed.
 Most people seem at least confused by this weight-inclusive method of care if not completely averse to it.
-This makes sense in a world where we have all been socialized to fear fat.
+This makes sense in a world where we have been socialized to fear fat.

-- Ashley’s history with disordered eating and an eating disorder and the recovery process she went through that led her to the work she’s doing now.
+- Ashley's history with disordered eating and the recovery process she went through that led her to the work she's doing now.

-- Dispelling myths about HAES, including the belief that it’s “healthy at every size” or “health at any size” and that HAES is inherently healthist.
+- Myths about HAES©, including the erroneous belief that it's “healthy at every size” or “health at any size” and that HAES© is inherently healthist.

-- How we have all been socialized to believe certain things about different bodies and we didn’t get these beliefs in a vacuum, which also means those beliefs can be deconstructed.
+- How we have all been socialized to believe certain things about different bodies and these beliefs can be deconstructed.

-- How Ashley defines health and wellness for herself at this moment in her life, which includes focusing on her mental health and being kind and compassionate to herself.
+- How Ashley defines health and wellness for herself at this moment in her life.

 - The Anti-Diet Project by Kelsey Miller

 - Big Girl: How I Gave Up Dieting and Got a Life by Kelsey Miller